- Thursday, December 10, 2009

 To give you a clearer picture of what I mean by "Kingdom-vision," let's look directly at Smit.
 She notes:

 Our primary loyalties shift when we come into contact with Jesus.
-Whereas in the Old Testament the family was one's primary loyalty, Jesus redefines this, saying, "Whoever does the will of my Father in heaven is my brother and sister and mother" (Matt.
-12:50).
+Whereas in the Old Testament the family was one's primary loyalty, Jesus redefines this, saying, "Whoever does the will of my Father in heaven is my brother and sister and mother" (Matthew 12:50).
 Jesus is our family now and the community of faith is our primary social commitment.
 "Whoever loves father or mother more than me is not worthy of me; and whoever loves son and daughter more than me is not worthy of me; and whoever does not take up the cross and follow me is not worthy of me.
-Those who find their life will lose it, and those who lose their life for my sake will find it" (Matt.
-10:37-39).
+Those who find their life will lose it, and those who lose their life for my sake will find it" (Matthew 10:37).
 Jesus insists that his followers live sacrificial lives that will make little sense in the eyes of the world.2

 That's interesting, isn't it?
 Think for a moment about the political implications for the Religious Right.
 Marriage and family concerns wouldn't cease to exist, but would rather exist within a broader context, under a farther-reaching banner.
 What might such a banner look like?
 Let's look again at Smit.
 She posits: